JHoskyns18/Computational-Astrobiology/README.md

 - Feed forward Neural Networks
 - Transformers

-## Project Title: Detecting Technosignatures with SOMs & Doppler Drift Search
+## Project: Detecting Technosignatures with SOMs & Doppler Drift Search

 This project focuses on analyzing real Breakthrough Listen (BL) radio astronomy data, using Self-Organizing Maps (SOMs) for signal clustering and TurboSETI for Doppler drift detection.
 The goal is to precluster signals, extract anomalies, and search for potential technosignatures.